CAS Testing Faculty

 • If the student does not want to begin the test with the time left on their room reservation, the student may ask that the Testing Coordinator contact their instructor to request a rescheduled testing time.
 It is up to you, the instructor, the instructor as to whether the exam can be rescheduled for a later time.

-How Does CAS Ensure Academic Integrity?
+CAS Measures to Ensure Academic Integrity

-CAS strives to assist you and the student in upholding the university’s values.
+CAS strives to assist instructors and the student in upholding the university’s values.
 All testing environments are monitored by a closed-circuit camera system.
 Students leave any materials they do not need with them in the testing environment in the CAS front office.
 However, should a breach of academic integrity occur, the exam will be stopped and the instructor will be immediately notified.
 Further action is at the instructor’s discretion.